gshel/daylio_visuals/README.md

 6. For Step 2, select `datetime` from the `Time Filter field name` drop-down
 7. Click `Create index pattern`

 Congrats, setup complete!
+####Visualize
 On the left-side of Kibana, find and click on `Visualizations` to start exploring.

+###Contribute
+Have any suggestions on how to improve this project?

+Even if it's just a suggestion on rephrasing, your input is appreciated!
+Feel free to reach out by starting an issue in the GitHub repository.
+If you're new to programming, I'd be happy to show you how to submit a Pull Request!
+####Special Thanks to...
+Thank you to those of you who acted as a guinea pig so that others could have an easier time setting this up!
+* stebo02

+####Join the community
+Join the community at [r/Daylio](https://www.reddit.com/r/daylio) on Reddit!